D Glossary

 Random

-In research and statistics, random means 'determined completely by impersonal chance'.
+Random means 'determined completely by impersonal chance'.

 Random procedure

-A random procedure is a sequence of well-defined steps that (a) can be repeated, in theory, indefinitely under essentially identical conditions; (b) has well-defined results; and (c) has result that are unpredictable from any individual repetition.
+A random procedure is a sequence of well-defined steps that (a) can be repeated, in theory, indefinitely under essentially identical conditions; (b) has well-defined results; and (c) has result that are unpredictable for any individual repetition.

 Range

-The range is the maximum value of a variable minus the minimum value of the variable.
+The range is the maximum value minus the minimum value.

 Relational research question